awsdocs/aws-step-functions-developer-guide/doc_source/connectors-parameters.md

 ## Pass Static JSON as Parameters<a name="connectors-parameters-json"></a>

 You can include a JSON object directly in your state machine definition to pass as a parameter to a resource\.

-For example, to set the `RetryStrategy` parameter for the `SubmitJob` API for AWS Batch, you could include in your parameters:
+For example, to set the `RetryStrategy` parameter for the `SubmitJob` API for AWS Batch, you could include the following in your parameters\.

 ```
 "RetryStrategy": {